PykaDex/PykaDex_Docs/index.md

 For time being as docs are being worked on.
 This is a quick run down of the pykadex repositories and their uses.

 ## [PykaDex_Trainer](https://github.com/PykaDex/PykaDex_Trainer)
-- main repo for creating and training nueral nets models to classify pokemon. using the data generated/augmented by PykaDex_Data.
+- repo for creating and training nueral nets models to classify pokemon. using the data generated/augmented by PykaDex_Data.
 Plan to train using azure are being discussed

 ## [PykaDex_Data](https://github.com/PykaDex/PykaDex_Data/)
 - repo for data augmentation and formating ready to feed into Pykadex_Trainer